-The following scholarship programs are by invitation only.
 Candidates must apply for admission and be officially admitted to Trine University for scholarship consideration.
-Dependent upon the student’s qualifications, the candidate will then receive an invitation from the office of Admission and financial aid to attend one of two Scholarship Day programs held in January and February.
-A student may receive ONE Trine academic tuition scholarship.
+Dependent upon the student’s qualifications, eligible candidates will then receive an invitation from the office of Admission and financial aid to attend one of two Scholarship Day programs held on December 2nd and February 3rd.
+A student may receive only ONE Trine academic tuition scholarship.
 The scholarship of greater value will be awarded.
 Scholarships are for tuition only.
+The following scholarship programs are by invitation only.

 Bateman Kolb Scholarship

-Trine's most premier, full tuition academic scholarship will be awarded to one individual who is deemed the “distinguished scholar” from the two Scholarship Day programs.
-The Bateman Kolb Scholarship was established from a $3.1 million estate gift provided by Mrs. Maxine Bateman Kolb, widow of former Tri-State College (now Trine) President Richard M. Bateman (1960-1974).
+Trine's most premier, full tuition academic scholarship will be awarded to one first-year student who is deemed the “distinguished scholar” from the two Scholarship Day programs.
+The annually renewable Bateman Kolb Scholarship was established from a $3.1 million estate gift provided by Mrs. Maxine Bateman Kolb, widow of former Tri-State College (now Trine) President Richard M. Bateman (1960-1974).
 After the death of Dr. Bateman, Mrs. Bateman married Joseph Kolb, an alumnus, who was also supportive of his alma mater.
-An annually renewable scholarship, the Bateman Kolb Scholar will be given the opportunity to choose a funded internship with Trine's President or a member of the President’s Cabinet.
+The Bateman Kolb Scholar will be given the opportunity to choose a funded internship with Trine's President or a member of the President’s Cabinet.

 Undergraduate School Scholarships

-Two (2) competitive academic tuition scholarships are available from each of the following schools:
+Two (2) competitive academic tuition scholarships are awarded based on each scholarship day competition results, from each of the following schools:

 - Franks School of Education ($20,000 per year)